J-1 Exchange Visitor Program

 Mission & Objectives

 The U.S. Department of State (DoS) designates U.S. academic institutions to conduct educational and cultural exchange programs under the authority of the Mutual Educational and Cultural Exchange Act of 1961.
-The J-1 Exchange Visitor Program fosters global understanding through educational and cultural exchanges.
-All exchange visitors are expected to return to their home country upon completion of their program in order to share their exchange experiences.
-Georgetown is one of the sponsors assisting the Department of State in promoting this public diplomacy mission.
-Sandra Layton is the Responsible Officer administering Georgetown’s J-1 Exchange Visitor Program.
+The J-1 Exchange Visitor Program, also known as BridgeUSA, fosters global understanding through educational and cultural exchanges.
+Exchange visitors are expected to return to their home country upon completion of their program in order to share their exchange experiences.
+Georgetown is designated as a J-1 Exchange Visitor Program sponsor.
+Sandra Galib is the Responsible Officer administering Georgetown’s J-1 Exchange Visitor Program.
 More information on the J-1 Exchange Visitor Program can be found on the DoS Website.

 All Exchange Visitors must apply for J-1 visa at a U.S. Consulate abroad.
 Exchange Visitors may come to Georgetown in any of the following non-immigrant categories: student, research scholar, professor, short-term scholar, specialist, and student intern.
 To obtain the visa, applicants must show the Consular Official that they meet eligibility criteria: